Rachel Razunguzwa

 Entry Requirements

 Entries will be judged on the originality of the idea, how the idea addresses a social, environmental or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.
+Within your entry, you must provide a 100-word rationale of the background for your submission.

 Suggested submission pieces may include concepts, sketches, illustrations, mood boards, models, pictures, videos, technical documents, plans or conceptual renders.